fullstack-storyteller/Notes/1-dotnet-basics.md

 3. Culture information (otherwise the assembly is language neutral, also when you specify the culture attribute it becomes a _*satelite*_ assemebly.
 Its usually empty)
 4. Public key token

 We use Assemblyversion attribute to specifiy the Assembly version.
-The default is 1.0.0.0.
+The default is `1.0.0.0`.
 The version number f an assembly consists of the following parts:

 1. Major Version
 2. Minor Version
 3. Build Number
 4. Revision Number

-### Global Assembly Cache(GAC) locations:
+### Global Assembly Cache(GAC) locations

 - Pre .NET 4 location: `C:\Windows\assembly`
 - Post .NET 4 location: ``